 Prof. P. Gantenbein, Prof. A. Kachi, F. Oeri, M. Melzig

-What are best estimates for the upfront and periodic costs of operating green buildings?
+1. What are best estimates for the upfront and periodic costs of operating green buildings?
 (Q1)

-How do rent premiums for Minergie labels translate into investors’ effective profitability?
+2. How do rent premiums for Minergie labels translate into investors’ effective profitability?
 (Q2)

+installations has been merged with data on solar potential and usage as well as other factors relevant to costs.
+This includes electricity prices, feed in tariffs, tax and information centres.
 Regarding the effect of costs on PV adoption rates, we have found substantial distributional differences between municipalities for both, PV usage and exploitation of PV potential.
 Similarly, there is significant variation of cost

 Presentations and conferences